Embracing Mindfulness: Cultivating Clarity and Serenity

 We practice mindfulness in two distinct ways.
 When we read about mindfulness in psychology, the comments may be directed to just one of these two common exercises of mindfulness.
 The first mode of mindfulness is distinct practices for cultivating mindfulness in our lives.
 This is the basis of Kabat-Zinn’s mindfulness-based stress reduction programs.
 We formerly know these practices as a variety of styles of meditation, bringing awareness to different aspects of our body and mind.

 The second common reference to mindfulness is referring to an everyday mindfulness.
 This is not a structured practice but a mode for interacting with the surrounding environment.
-Ellen J. Langer’s book on mindfulness largely refers to everyday mindfulness.
+Ellen J. Langer, professor of psychology at Harvard University, wrote a book on mindfulness (2014).
+Her book largely refers to everyday mindfulness.

 However, the two distinct forms of mindfulness are not mutually exclusive.
 They both boost wellness.
 Structured practices of mindfulness meditations improve raise our moment to moment awareness in the world around us.